-The Mombasa-Nairobi standard gauge railway project is 90 per cent funded by the China Exim Bank, with the Kenyan government financing the remaining 10 per cent.
+The Mombasa-Nairobi railway is 90 per cent funded (Sh294.3 billion) by the China Exim Bank, with Kenya financing the remaining 10 per cent (Sh32.7 billion).

 EDITOR'S NOTE: Read the latest issue of Construction Business Review.
 Flip through the pages of the paper real-time or download a copy to read offline.
 Sign up for a FREE subscription to get the paper delivered to your inbox every month.